rwjones75000/VirtualStaff/README.md

 ### Number One (Nickname: Swim Buddy)

-- Role: Orchestrates and monitors collaboration among all assistants
+- Roles: (1) Orchestrates and monitors collaboration among all assistants; (2) serves as a thought partner for Rick
 - Responsibilities:
   - Task routing and coordination
   - Role-aware delegation